adbar/simplemma/training/README.rst

   using Wikidata as the PRIMARY source" above.
-- ``build_override.py <lang> [--in-place]`` — mine an override lexicon from ALL of the language's UD train splits (closed-class at ≥3/90%, open-class at ≥5/95%, plus a per-treebank majority veto against convention splits), keep only entries the shipped pipeline gets wrong, and gate the merged candidate with ``eval_gate`` on every train treebank.
+- ``build_override.py <lang> [--in-place]`` — mine an override lexicon from ALL of the language's UD train splits (closed-class at ≥3/90%, open-class at ≥5/95%, plus a per-treebank majority veto against convention splits), and gate the merged candidate with ``eval_gate`` on every train treebank.
   Output goes to ``training/output/`` unless ``--in-place`` updates the reviewed file on a passing gate; shipping still requires a dictionary rebuild.
 Deterministic given a pinned UD version (``download_eval_data.py`` fixes UD 2.18, md5-verified).

-  The committed ``training/overrides/<code>.tsv`` files are **reviewed source-of-truth, not a build output**: edit them directly, do not expect a re-run to reproduce them.
-Two reasons a fresh mine differs: (1) the shipped files were mined across *all* of a language's train treebanks (this CLI takes one), and (2) they were then trimmed to drop entries that merely duplicated the shipped base at trim time — so a re-mine yields the fuller, untrimmed set.
-  That trim makes each remaining line a real correction/addition, at the cost of coupling the file to that base: to refresh after a UD bump, re-mine the full set, re-review, and re-trim rather than regenerating in place.
+  The committed ``training/overrides/<code>.tsv`` files are **reviewed source-of-truth**: a pure function of the UD data plus review, never of the current dictionary.
+Entries the pipeline already reproduces are kept — they are harmless (the override layer wins with the same mapping) — and only counted in the run's log, so a re-mine after a UD bump merges cleanly.

   ``--in-place`` rewrites that reviewed file through the same loader the build uses, which is *lossy by policy*: a multi-word form is dropped (unreachable —